Nokia 8310

-The Nokia 8310 is a mobile phone manufactured by Nokia between 2001 and 2002.
-Belonging to the 8000 series, the handset was a member of Nokia's flagship premium 'candybar' variety, and retailed for a price in excess of £400 on launch after its announcement at CEBIT in March 2001.
-Incorporating Nokia's trademark menu system and GUI with a white backlight colour, the device was easy to operate, yet contained advanced premium features not normally found on handsets of the time, such as infrared, a fully functional calendar, and was the first Nokia phone to support GPRS and an FM Radio.
+The Nokia 8310 is a mobile phone manufactured by Nokia between 2001 and 2004.
+The handset was announced at CEBIT in March 2001 as a member of Nokia's flagship premium 'candybar' variety and retailed for a price in excess of £400 (approximately £740 in 2025 adjusted for inflation) when it first shipped in September 2001.
 As the successor to the Nokia 8210, the 8310 was even smaller in size, one of the smallest Nokia have produced to date.
 It also has support for Xpress-On covers, and it was reported to come in 100 colour combinations.